inovector/MixpostApp/README.md

 ## Server configuration

-**Please do not skip the server setup step as it is important for Mixpost to work well.**
+**Please do not skip the server configuration step as it is important for Mixpost to work well.**

 ### Installing FFmpeg